 (No guarantees can be given for their statistical properties.)

-, when called without arguments,
+The function random, when called without arguments,

 returns a pseudo-random real number in the range [0,1).